AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/amazon-rds.md

 *  **The port your database instance uses**.
 Some databases have a default port, which will automatically populate the Port field.
 This info can also be found in our setup documentation for the database.
 *  The username and password of the user you created for MBI

-Additionally, **if you are using an encrypted connection**, toggle the Encrypted button on the database credentials page to Yes.
+Additionally, **if you are using an encrypted connection**, change the "Encrypted" toggle on the database credentials page to `Yes`.
 This will display an additional form for setting up the encryption:

 ![](../../../assets/5.1.png)